burakkurtuk/A101-Final-Case-Automation/README.md

 <h3>About The Project</h3>

 Official website - Hepsiburada test automation made by Java/Selenium/TestNG.
-It tests the product is correct and sellers are different.
+It tests the product which selected is correct and sellers are different.
-In first case verifes that user is logged-in, correct product added to cart and sellers are different.
+In first case verifies that user is logged-in, correct product added to cart and sellers are different.
+In second case virifies that correct product added to cart and sellers are different.

 <h4>Scenario 1: Navigate to site, verify that user logged-in, the product is correct and sellers are diffrent<h4>